zihengjackchen/xbar-scripts/daily_words/README.md

-# Leetcode Reminder for xbar
+# Daily Words for xbar

 ![Demo](demo.png)

 ## Overview

-The "Leetcode Reminder" xbar script is designed to motivate and remind you to complete your daily coding challenge on Leetcode.
-By displaying a countdown to the next day's challenge directly on your menu bar, it serves as a constant reminder and encourages you to stay on track with your daily coding goals.
-The script is convenient, as this information is always visible on your screen, making it easier to stay focused and committed to your coding practice.
+The "Daily Words" xbar script is designed to present a random word or concept, accompanied by an explanation.
+This script offers convenience by maintaining the visibility of this information on your screen, aiding in focused learning.
+Additionally, you have the flexibility to explore words from various sources, including the GRE test, vocab builder textbook, CS glossary, or CS wiki.
+This versatility allows you to tailor your learning experience to different domains and subjects.

 ## Features

-- Daily challenge details with links
-- Weekly challenge details (for premium users)
-- Countdown to the next day
-- Streak count
-- LeetCoin count
-- Usable time travel tickets
-- Check-in status
-- Easter egg collection status
+- Random Word Display: The script presents a random word or concept each time it runs, providing variety in your daily learning routine.
+- Explanation Included: Each displayed word or concept is accompanied by an explanation, aiding in a quick understanding of the term.
+- Information Visibility: By having this educational content always visible on your screen, the script makes it easier for you to stay focused on learning.
+- Source Options: Choose words from different sources, including the Magoosh GRE Words, Vocab Builder Textbook, CS Glossary, or CS Wiki.
+This allows you to tailor your learning experience to various domains and subjects.

 ## Configuration